Florida in the American Civil War: Background

 Florida had been a Spanish territory for 300 years before being transferred to the United States in 1821.
 The population at the time was quite small, with most residents concentrated in the towns of St. Augustine on the Atlantic coast and Pensacola on the western end of the panhandle.
-The interior of the Florida Territory was home to the Seminole and Black Seminole along with scattered pioneers.
+The interior of the Florida Territory was home to the Seminoles and Black Seminoles along with scattered pioneers.
 Steamboat navigation was well established on the Apalachicola River and St. Johns River and railroads were planned, but transportation through the interior remained very difficult and growth was slow.
 A series of wars to forcibly remove the Seminoles from their lands raged off and on from the 1830s until the 1850s, further slowing development.

 By 1840, the English-speaking population of Florida outnumbered those of Spanish colonial descent.
 The overall population had reached 54,477 people, with African slaves making up almost one-half.

 Florida was admitted to the union as the 27th state on March 3, 1845, when it had a population of 66,500, including about 30,000 people held in slavery.
 By 1861, Florida's population had increased to about 140,000, of which about 63,000 were enslaved persons.
 Their forced labor accounted for 85 percent of the state's cotton production, with most large slave-holding plantations concentrated in middle Florida, a swath of fertile farmland stretching across the northern panhandle approximately centered on the state capital at Tallahassee.